top of page

 Title.
 Double click me.

-Registration forms for 2023-24 will be available soon.
+Registration forms for 2025-26 available by August 7.

-Global Issues Problem Solving (GIPS)
+Global Issues

 Individuals, or four-member teams, research and apply the six-step FPS process to at least three different topics annually.
 A future scene – an imagined future based on the selected topic – prompts students to tackle social, scientific, political, economic, or technological issues.
 Under the guidance of a trained coach, students master the FPS six-step model.
 Topics researched have included Entertainment, Terrorism/Security, Agriculture of the 21st Century, Depletion of Oceanic Species, Freedom of Speech, Cyber Conflict, Space Junk, etc.

-Action-based Problem Solving (AbPS)/
+Action-based Problem Solving /

 Novice